 Burdine Blake Sr.

-Mazey Ann Simpkins was born February 1794 in Washington Co., MD, and died April 1, 1867, in Martinsburg, Blair Co., PA, at age 73.
-She was the daughter of William Simpkins and Ruth Walling.
+Mazey Ann "Mary" Simpkins was born February, 1794, in Hagerstown, Washington Co., MD, and died April 1, 1867, in Martinsburg, Blair Co., PA, at age 73.
+Buried in Fairview Cemetery, Martinsburg, Blair Co., PA.
+She is the daughter of William Simpkins of Baltimore Co., MD, and Ruth Walling of Frederick Co., MD.

-Burdine Blake Sr. and Mazey Ann Simpkins were married December 14, 1818, in Washington Co., MD.
+Burdine Blake Sr. and Mazey Ann Simpkins were married December 14, 1818, in Keedy, Washington Co., MD.

-Burdine Blake Sr. and Mazey Ann (Simpkins) Blake had ten children:
+Burdine Blake Sr. and Mazey Ann (Simpkins) Blake had nine children:

 Mazey Ann (Simpkins) Blake died April 1, 1867, in Martinsburg, Blair Co., PA, at age 73.

-Barbara (Mary/Margaret/Elizabeth) Weir/Wyre was born August 31, 1823, in Blair Co., PA, and died November 22, 1879, in Blair Co., PA, at age 56.
-She was the daughter of Jacob Weir of Unknown and Anna Catharina "Catherine" Helsel of Springfield Twp., York Co., PA.
+Barbara Mary/Margaret/Elizabeth Weir/Wyre was born August 31, 1823, in Blair Co., PA, and died November 22, 1879, in Martinsburg, Bedford (now Blair) Co., PA, at age 56.
+Buried in Claysburg Reformed Cemetery, Claysburg, Blair Co., PA.
+She is the daughter of Jacob Weir of Unknown, and Anna Catharina "Catherine" Helsel of Springfield Twp., York Co., PA.

-Michael Stiffler and Barbara (Mary/Margaret/Elizabeth) Weir/Wyre were married in Pennsylvania.
+Michael Stiffler and Barbara Mary/Margaret/Elizabeth Weir/Wyre were married about 1843 in Pennsylvania.

-Michael may have been killed in a barn.
+Michael Stiffler may have been killed in a barn.

 TIMELINE